totalspectrum/riscvp2/Internals.md

 rdpin rd, rs2
 .insn s CUSTOM_0, 7, rd, 0x400(rs2)
 ```
-Gets the smart pin result register Z of the pin specified by `rs` into `rd`.
+Gets the smart pin result register Z of the pin specified by `rs2` into `rd`.
 Acknowledges the smart pin.

 #### RQPIN